volusiaidpa/volusiaidpa.github.io/about.md

 * **12:00-1:00pm:**
     * Main Match ends
-    * 5x5 classifier begins immediately after teardown
+    * 5x5 classifier begins immediately after teardown (sometimes you may have to be patient)

 * **1:00pm:**
     * GM Knockdown Steel match begins